cardano-foundation/developer-portal/docs/get-started/cardano-cli/simple-transactions.md

 ---

 :::tip
-In order to accommodate the integration of the Conway era, which significantly differs from all previous eras, cardano-cli has introduced `<era>` as a top-level command, replacing the previous `<era>` flags.
-For instance, instead of using era-specific flags like `--babbage-era` with commands such as `cardano-cli transaction build --babbage-era`, users must now utilize the syntax `cardano-cli babbage transaction build`.
+To integrate the Conway era, which differs significantly from previous eras, `cardano-cli` has introduced `<era>` as a top-level command, replacing the former `<era>` flags.
+For example, instead of using era-specific flags like `--babbage-era` with commands such as `cardano-cli transaction build --babbage-era`, users now use `cardano-cli babbage transaction build`.
 :::

-# Simple transactions
+## Simple transactions

-Transactions in Cardano involve consuming one or multiple Unspent Transaction Outputs (UTxOs) and generating one or multiple new UTxOs.
-The most basic transaction type entails transferring ada from one address to another.
-It's essential to ensure that all transactions are "well-balanced," meaning that the sum of Outputs and Transaction Fees equals the sum of Inputs.
+Cardano transactions involve consuming one or more Unspent Transaction Outputs (UTXOs) and generating one or more new UTXOs.
+The most basic transaction type involves transferring ada from one address to another.
+It is essential to ensure that all transactions are 'well-balanced', meaning that the sum of outputs and transaction fees equals the sum of inputs.
 This balance ensures the integrity and validity of the transaction.
 Unbalanced transactions are rejected by the local node.

 Creating a transaction using the CLI follows a three-step process:

-- **Build:** Construct the transaction with relevant details.
+- **Build:** construct the transaction with relevant details
-- **Sign:** Authenticate the transaction with appropriate signatures.
+- **Sign:** authenticate the transaction with appropriate signatures
-- **Submit:** Send the signed transaction to the network for processing.
+- **Submit:** send the signed transaction to the network for processing.

 You'll find commands for these tasks under `cardano-cli babbage transaction`